 If you live in the South, we have two training centres in London from which you can train.
 Both are just a short walk away from Purley and Wembley’s tube and train stations.

 Trainees at Options Skills come from all kinds of different career backgrounds.
 It’s not uncommon to have people who’ve just come out of education train with us while, at the same time, experienced tradespeople join us after years in the industry to improve their career prospects.

 Rondel, a recent candidate, wanted to get back into the industry after some years out.
 Macwil, an electrician from India, needed to gain qualifications to work in the UK.
 Both students could call upon their experience to help them through the NVQ Electrical course, and they’re both working as electricians as they build their NVQ portfolio.

 Matthew previously gained his DEI and 18th Edition, so he could move straight onto the installation and commercial section when he enrolled on our electrical course.

 Numerous plumbers have joined us for domestic gas training, allowing them to increase their services to customers.
 In contrast, some tradespeople have opted to learn a new trade altogether.

 Upskilling With Options Skills

-If you’re interested in expanding your skillset and want to find out more, contact our course advisors today on 0800 802 1306.
+If you’re interested in expanding your skillset and want to learn more, contact our course advisors today at 0800 802 1306.